United States Special Operations Forces (): Organizational Structure and National Security Considerations

 This report is based on a thematic study updated by the Congressional Research Service (CRS) on February 18, 2025, aiming to provide legislators with comprehensive background and policy analysis on U.S. Special Operations Forces (SOF).
 The report focuses on the evolution, organizational structure, statutory authorities, and challenges faced by U.S. Special Operations Command (USSOCOM) within the defense system since its authorization by Public Law 99-661 in 1986, within the current geopolitical environment.
 As a key reference for defense planning and resource allocation, the report's content strictly relies on publicly available official documents, congressional testimonies, Department of Defense memoranda, and military unit deployment information, providing an authoritative and timely analytical foundation for professional readers.

-Regarding authorities and responsibilities, the report, based on Title 10, U.S. Code, Section 167, clarifies the USSOCOM Commander's broad powers in special operations strategy, doctrine, budgeting, equipment acquisition, force training, and readiness.
-Beyond the core "organize, train, equip" responsibilities, USSOCOM has been assigned additional missions such as synchronizing the Department of Defense's global counterterrorism planning, serving as the primary lead for Security Force Assistance (SFA), and deploying transregional Military Information Support Operations (MISO) capabilities.
+Regarding authorities and responsibilities, the report, based on Title 10, U.S. Code, Section 167, clarifies the broad powers of the USSOCOM Commander in areas such as special operations strategy, doctrine, budgeting, equipment acquisition, force training, and readiness.
+Beyond core responsibilities for organizing, training, and equipping, USSOCOM is also assigned additional missions including synchronizing Department of Defense global counterterrorism planning, serving as the primary agency for Security Force Assistance (SFA), and deploying transregional Military Information Support Operations (MISO) capabilities.
 The report summarizes eleven core activities of U.S. Special Operations Forces, covering direct action, special reconnaissance, unconventional warfare, foreign internal defense, counterterrorism, countering the proliferation of weapons of mass destruction, etc., reflecting the diversity and strategic nature of its mission scope.

 The final section of the report focuses on analyzing several key issues currently of concern to Congress.
-First, the report explores the potential impacts of two Trump administration executive orders on USSOCOM: one concerning clarifying the military's role in protecting U.S. territorial integrity, which may involve USSOCOM's mission and resource allocation in border security; the other designating foreign drug cartels as terrorist organizations, raising questions about the potential role USSOCOM might play in the counterterrorism domain.
-Second, the report delves into the controversy sparked by the Army's plan to reduce approximately 3,000 Special Operations Forces personnel (ARSOF), including the policy interplay between Congress attempting to block the reduction through legislation and the Department of Defense's insistence on adjustments to optimize resources and address great power competition.
-Finally, the report tracks the Air Force Special Operations Command (AFSOC) plan to establish a third Power Projection Wing at Davis-Monthan Air Force Base as part of its reorganization, and the uncertainty brought about by the Secretary of Defense's order in February 2025 to pause all Air Force planning actions for "re-optimizing for great power competition."
+First, it explores the potential impacts on USSOCOM from two executive orders by the Trump Administration: one concerning clarifying the military's role in protecting U.S. territorial integrity, which may involve USSOCOM's mission and resource allocation in border security; and the other designating foreign drug cartels as terrorist organizations, raising questions about USSOCOM's potential role in the counterterrorism domain.
+Second, the report delves into the controversy sparked by the Army's plan to reduce approximately 3,000 Special Operations Forces personnel (ARSOF), including the policy interplay between congressional attempts to block the reductions through legislation and the Department of Defense's insistence on adjustments to optimize resources and address great power competition.
+Finally, the report tracks the reorganization plan of Air Force Special Operations Command (AFSOC) to establish a third Power Projection Wing at Davis-Monthan Air Force Base and the uncertainty introduced by the Secretary of Defense's order in February 2025 to pause all Air Force planning actions for further optimization towards great power competition.

-With its detailed primary source materials, clear structural organization, and precise grasp of cutting-edge policy debates, this report provides an indispensable professional reference for defense researchers, policy analysts, and geopolitical observers to understand the current status, institutional operations, and future direction of U.S. Special Operations Forces.
+With its detailed primary sources, clear structural organization, and precise grasp of cutting-edge policy debates, this report serves as an indispensable professional reference for defense researchers, policy analysts, and geopolitical observers seeking to understand the current state, institutional operations, and future trajectory of U.S. Special Operations Forces.